rsyedalaiba/AQI_Project/README.md

 # AQI_Project
-This repository contains a project for predicting Air Quality Index (AQI) using machine learning.<br><br>
-## Project Overview

-- **Goal**: Build a model to predict AQI levels based on atmospheric and environmental features (e.g., pollutant concentrations, meteorological data).
-- **Key Components**:
-  - Data ingestion & cleaning
-  - Feature engineering & selection
-  - Model training & evaluation
-  - Web application interface for live predictions

-## How to Use This Project (Overview)

-This project predicts Air Quality Index (AQI) using machine learning models.
-Here’s a high-level view of how it works:

-1. **Data Preparation**
-   - Raw air quality and weather data are processed and cleaned.
-   - Features like rolling averages, lag values, and temporal indicators are generated.

-2. **Model Training & Evaluation**
-   - The pipeline trains machine learning models to predict AQI.
-   - Model performance is evaluated using metrics such as R² and RMSE.
-   - SHAP plots are generated to explain predictions.

-3. **Making Predictions**
-   - Pre-trained models are saved in the `models/` folder.
-   - Users can input recent air quality and weather data to get AQI forecasts.
-   - Reverse transformations are applied if needed to get predictions in original scale.

-4. **Optional Web Interface**
-   - A Flask / Streamlit app can be run locally for a simple dashboard.
-   - Users can view predicted AQI for the next few days and explore trends visually.

-> **Note:** The project requires Python 3.12.12 or later.
-To fetch live data from Hopsworks or other APIs, you must create your own API key.
+## Overview
+This project predicts hourly AQI (Air Quality Index) values for the next 72 hours using multiple machine learning models and an automated pipeline.

+Key components of the system include:

+- Machine learning models (Random Forest, XGBoost, LightGBM) for AQI prediction
+- Hopsworks Feature Store for historical and real-time data management
+- GitHub Actions for CI/CD automation
+- Streamlit frontend for visualization and interactive dashboards

+## System Architecture

+### Data Source & Feature Store (Hopsworks)
+- Historical AQI and weather features (PM2.5, PM10, temperature, humidity, rainfall, wind speed, etc.) are stored in Hopsworks.
+- Automated scripts fetch the latest features before each prediction.
+- Version-controlled datasets ensure reproducibility and consistency.

+### Model Training & Forecasting
+- Ensemble ML algorithms used:
+  - **Random Forest (RF)**
+  - **XGBoost (XGB)**
+  - **LightGBM (LGBM)**
+- Models predict hourly AQI for the next 3 days.

+### CI/CD Automation (GitHub Actions)
+**Pipeline steps:**
+- Fetch new data from APIs
+- Clean, Trasnform and perform Feature Engineering
+- Save new data to hopsworks.
+This new data is then used for predictions

+### Streamlit Frontend
+- Displays 3-day hourly AQI predictions with:
+- Color-coded categories for AQI levels
+- Trend graphs using Plotly
+- Daily health recommendations

+### Observations
+- Models perform best for short-term forecasts.
+- LightGBM performed the best with 96% R², providing high accuracy and generalization.
+- XGBoost and Random Forest gives stable baseline predictions.
+- Ensemble outputs deliver smoother and more reliable 3-day trends.

+## Tech Stack

+**Frontend:** Streamlit, Plotly
+**Backend:** Python, scikit-learn
+**ML Models:** RandomForest, XGBoost, LightGBM **Feature Store:** Hopsworks
+**CI/CD:** GitHub Actions
+**Explainability:** SHAP
+**Visualization:** Plotly, Matplotlib
+**Utilities:** Pandas, NumPy, python-dotenv

+## Workflow Summary
+1. **Data Fetching:** Retrieve features from Hopsworks .
+2. **Model Training:** Train RF, XGB, LGBM using AQI + weather features.
+3. **Model Evaluation:** Compute R², MAE, RMSE for each model.
+4. **Model Selection:** Selects Best Model.
+5. **Automation:** Add new data in Hopsworks daily for predcition.
+6. **Dashboard:** Interactive 3-day AQI forecasts rendered using Streamlit and Plotly; ngrok is used to expose the local dashboard for remote access.

+## Author
+**Syeda Laiba Rehman**
+Bahria University, CS Department
+Project: AQI Prediction & Forecasting

+> **Note:** To fetch live data from Hopsworks or other APIs, you must create your own API key.
 The pipeline will not run fully without it.